Is 561 Prime?

 GMP’s mpz_probab_prime_p function follows a similar structure: trial division, then BPSW, then optional additional Miller-Rabin rounds requested by the caller.

 The FIPS 186-5 standard (the current revision for US government systems) specifies Miller-Rabin with iteration counts that depend on the required error probability and the bit length of the candidate.
-For 1024-bit primes (half of a 2048-bit RSA modulus), FIPS requires enough rounds to achieve an error probability below $2^{-112}$ .
+For 1024-bit primes (half of a 2048-bit RSA modulus), FIPS 186-5 Appendix C.1 requires only 4 Miller-Rabin rounds to achieve the target error probability – far fewer than the generic 40-round recommendation – because the average-case error for near-random large primes drops dramatically faster than the 4t4^{-t} worst-case bound.

 libsodium, used widely for NaCl-family cryptography, relies on Ed25519 (which uses a fixed curve, not generated primes) for signatures, so primality testing is not in its hot path.
 But for applications that do need prime generation, libsodium defers to the OS or to a constant-time Miller-Rabin implementation.